 - Federal Sector: The EEOC continues to provide leadership and guidance to federal agencies on all aspects of the federal government’s equal employment opportunity program, while also working with parties where requests for hearings on EEO complaints have been filed, and adjudicating appeals from administrative decisions made by federal agencies on EEO complaints.
 The EEOC issued instructions regarding the processing of federal sector EEO complaints covered by 29 CFR Part 1614 during the pandemic.
 Included in these instructions the EEOC instructed agencies and employees to continue to process EEO complaints in a timely manner that will best preserve the legal rights of the parties involved, unless doing so would interfere with mission-critical operations for an agency.
 Recognizing the need to preserve parties’ rights during the pandemic, the EEOC has also asked agencies not to issue final actions on any EEO complaint, unless the investigation is complete, and the Complainant has requested that the final action be issued.
 The Commission is also suspending issuance of all appellate decisions via the U. S. mail until further notice.
 We encourage employees in the federal sector EEO process to file requests for hearings and appeals electronically through the EEOC Public Portal, and agencies use the FedSep portal to send documents and other materials to the EEOC.
 To access your appeal online and allow the EEOC’s Office of Federal Operations to adjudicate your appeal, you first need to register with the EEOC Public Portal.
 To help you easily use the Portal, we’ve prepared a User Guide for federal employees with appeals.

 - Education and Outreach: The EEOC has a robust outreach and education program in place to reach employees, applicants, and employers about the laws we enforce.
 While trainings and conferences are on hold because of the coronavirus pandemic, the EEOC continues to provide information through our website, social media, the EEOC Training Institute, and our Outreach and Education Coordinators nationwide.
-The EEOC recently made COVID-19-specific publications available on our website, including the “What You Should Know About the ADA, the Rehabilitation Act, and COVID-19” and “Pandemic Preparedness in the Workplace and the Americans with Disabilities Act.”
+The EEOC recently made COVID-19-specific publications available on our website, including the “What You Should Know About COVID-19 and the ADA, the Rehabilitation Act, and Other EEO Laws” and “Pandemic Preparedness in the Workplace and the Americans with Disabilities Act.”
 The EEOC last updated the COVID-19 “What You Should Know” on Thursday, March 19, 2020, and the Pandemic Preparedness document on COVID-19 on Saturday, March 21, 2020.
 The EEOC also posted a pre-recorded, online webinar addressing questions involving the intersection of the Federal equal employment opportunity laws and the COVID-19 pandemic.
 Individuals who are deaf or hard-of-hearing can reach the EEOC by videophone at 1-844-234-5122.
 If you have a disability which prevents you from accessing the Public Portal or you otherwise have difficulty with accessing the portal, please call 1-800-669-4000.
 The EEOC will continue assessing the effects of the coronavirus pandemic on our activities and will provide updates to the public as soon as possible.